-The TCRFC Multi-Jurisdictional Hazard Mitigation Plan Update 2011-2016 identified goals, objectives, and mitigation actions for these hazards.
-The overall goal of the 2011-2016 TCRFC plan was:
+The Wharton County Hazard Mitigation Plan Update 2016 identified goals, objectives, and mitigation actions for these hazards.
+The overall goal of the 2016-2021 plan was:

-• To reduce or eliminate the long-term risks to loss of life and property damage in the Lower Colorado River Basin from the full range of disasters.
+To reduce or eliminate the long-term risks to loss of life and property damage in Wharton County from the full range of natural disasters.